 Employee retention is the inverse of employee turnover.
-So, if employee turnover rate is defined as the percentage of employees that leave your organization during a given time frame, then employee retention would be the percentage of employees that stay with your organization during that time frame.
-And keeping employees at your organization and committed to their roles is a must.
+So, if employee turnover rate is defined as the percentage of employees that leave your organization during a given time frame.
+Then employee retention would be the percentage of employees that stay with your organization during that time frame.
+Keeping employees at your organization and committed to their roles is a must.

 Calculate your retention rate using the following formula:

 Number of Separations per Year ÷ Average Total Number of Employees = Turnover Rate

 You can use similar formulas to identify how much of your turnover is coming from voluntary resignations, versus from layoffs or firings.
 This will help you gain visibility around exactly where your retention problem is coming from.

 Next, determine the impact of resignations on key business metrics.
 Human Resource strategist Ian Cook reports in HBR, “When employees leave an organization, remaining teams often find themselves without key skillsets or resources, negatively impacting everything from the quality of work and time-to-completion to bottom-line revenue.
 It’s important to track how increased turnover correlates with changes in other relevant metrics in order to get a full picture of the costs of resignations.

 For example, a trucking company I worked with identified that what appeared to be a small increase in turnover due to a nationwide driver shortage, was in fact costing them millions of dollars in hiring and training resources.
 Quantifying the problem both helped leaders get the internal buy-in necessary to address it, and informed decisions around what kind of retention interventions would be most effective.”

 Once you’ve identified the scope of your retention problem, it’s time to conduct a detailed data analysis to determine what’s really causing your staff to leave.
 Ask yourself which factors could be driving higher resignation rates?
 Exploring metrics such as

 - how employees value their work,